Bilibili (NASDAQ:BILI) Shares Gap Up to $22.17

-Several equities analysts have commented on BILI shares.
-Benchmark lowered their target price on shares of Bilibili from $86.00 to $75.00 and set a “buy” rating on the stock in a research note on Friday, March 4th.
-KGI Securities lowered shares of Bilibili from an “outperform” rating to a “neutral” rating in a research note on Thursday, March 24th.
-Sanford C. Bernstein downgraded Bilibili from an “outperform” rating to a “market perform” rating and set a $45.00 target price for the company. in a research report on Tuesday, January 11th.
-Barclays assumed coverage on Bilibili in a research note on Tuesday, February 8th.
-They set an “equal weight” rating and a $32.00 price target for the company.
-Finally, Morgan Stanley downgraded Bilibili from an “overweight” rating to an “equal weight” rating and set a $45.00 price objective on the stock. in a research note on Friday, January 7th.
-One equities research analyst has rated the stock with a sell rating, six have issued a hold rating and six have issued a buy rating to the company’s stock.
-According to MarketBeat.com, Bilibili has an average rating of “Hold” and a consensus price target of $58.04.
+Several analysts have issued reports on the company.
+Zacks Investment Research upgraded Bilibili from a “hold” rating to a “buy” rating and set a $26.00 price objective on the stock in a report on Tuesday, April 19th.
+Benchmark cut their price target on shares of Bilibili from $86.00 to $75.00 and set a “buy” rating on the stock in a report on Friday, March 4th.
+The Goldman Sachs Group began coverage on shares of Bilibili in a research report on Sunday, April 10th.
+They issued a “hold” rating and a $35.00 price target for the company.
+JPMorgan Chase & Co. cut shares of Bilibili from an “overweight” rating to an “underweight” rating and set a $15.00 price objective on the stock. in a research report on Monday, March 14th.
+Finally, Citigroup reduced their target price on Bilibili from $120.00 to $61.00 in a report on Thursday, January 20th.
+One analyst has rated the stock with a sell rating, six have issued a hold rating and six have assigned a buy rating to the stock.
+According to MarketBeat.com, the company currently has a consensus rating of “Hold” and an average target price of $58.04.

-Large investors have recently made changes to their positions in the business.
-Advisor Group Holdings Inc. boosted its position in shares of Bilibili by 3.6% in the third quarter.
-Advisor Group Holdings Inc. now owns 7,742 shares of the company’s stock worth $511,000 after buying an additional 269 shares during the period.
-Harel Insurance Investments & Financial Services Ltd. boosted its position in Bilibili by 143.4% during the 4th quarter.
-Harel Insurance Investments & Financial Services Ltd. now owns 594 shares of the company’s stock worth $28,000 after acquiring an additional 350 shares during the period.
-Catalyst Capital Advisors LLC grew its stake in Bilibili by 2.6% during the 4th quarter.
-Catalyst Capital Advisors LLC now owns 16,210 shares of the company’s stock valued at $752,000 after acquiring an additional 410 shares in the last quarter.
-American Century Companies Inc. increased its holdings in shares of Bilibili by 9.1% in the 3rd quarter.
-American Century Companies Inc. now owns 5,395 shares of the company’s stock valued at $357,000 after purchasing an additional 450 shares during the period.
-Finally, LPL Financial LLC lifted its position in shares of Bilibili by 5.9% in the third quarter.
-LPL Financial LLC now owns 8,933 shares of the company’s stock worth $591,000 after purchasing an additional 498 shares in the last quarter.
-47.44% of the stock is currently owned by institutional investors.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+CWM LLC bought a new stake in shares of Bilibili during the 4th quarter worth about $27,000.
+Harel Insurance Investments & Financial Services Ltd. lifted its holdings in Bilibili by 143.4% in the 4th quarter.
+Harel Insurance Investments & Financial Services Ltd. now owns 594 shares of the company’s stock worth $28,000 after purchasing an additional 350 shares during the last quarter.
+Lindbrook Capital LLC boosted its position in Bilibili by 278.1% during the first quarter.
+Lindbrook Capital LLC now owns 1,259 shares of the company’s stock worth $32,000 after purchasing an additional 926 shares during the period.
+Parallel Advisors LLC raised its position in shares of Bilibili by 39.4% in the first quarter.
+Parallel Advisors LLC now owns 1,822 shares of the company’s stock valued at $51,000 after purchasing an additional 515 shares during the period.
+Finally, Quadrant Capital Group LLC raised its position in shares of Bilibili by 116.3% in the fourth quarter.
+Quadrant Capital Group LLC now owns 1,460 shares of the company’s stock valued at $68,000 after purchasing an additional 785 shares during the period.
+Institutional investors own 47.44% of the company’s stock.

 Bilibili Company Profile (NASDAQ:BILI)